Remove contaminated clothes. Rinse and then wash skin with water and soap.

-Routes of exposure The substance can be absorbed into the body by ingestion.
+Routes of exposure The substance can be absorbed into the body by inhalation of its aerosol and by ingestion.

-Effects of short-term exposure The substance is irritating to the eyes and skin.
+Effects of short-term exposure The substance is irritating to the eyes.

 Inhalation risk No indication can be given about the rate at which a harmful concentration of this substance in the air is reached on evaporation at 20°C.